alelievr/HDRP-UI-Camera-Stacking/README.md

 The HDRP UI Camera Stacking package allows you to stack multiple camera rendering UI only at a fraction of the cost of a standard camera.

-This is achieved by taking advantage of the [customRender](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/api/UnityEngine.Rendering.HighDefinition.HDAdditionalCameraData.html#UnityEngine_Rendering_HighDefinition_HDAdditionalCameraData_customRender) feature to render only the GUI elements and nothing else, with the only downside to not be able to render Lit objects which is generally find for UI.
+This is achieved by taking advantage of the [customRender](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/api/UnityEngine.Rendering.HighDefinition.HDAdditionalCameraData.html#UnityEngine_Rendering_HighDefinition_HDAdditionalCameraData_customRender) feature to render only the GUI elements and nothing else, with the only downside to not be able to render Lit objects which are generally found for UI.

 https://user-images.githubusercontent.com/6877923/127684238-1f149a4f-1677-4428-b3f8-7ba51c6c93d6.mp4